ibm-cloud-docs/Cloudant/query/using_views.md

 By default, all index results reflect the current state of the database. {{site.data.keyword.cloudant_short_notm}} builds its indexes automatically and asynchronously in the background.
 This practice usually means that the index is fully up-to-date when you query it.
-If not, we call the index "stale," and by default, the remaining updates occur when you query the index.
+If not, you call the index "stale," and by default, the remaining updates occur when you query the index.
 The results of your query include these updates. {{site.data.keyword.cloudant_short_notm}} builds three copies of every index in alignment with the three copies of your primary data.